 In one of the strangest twists of fate after the Japanese arrived, they assembled members of the company and asked those who could drive an American car to step forward.
 When all the members present stepped forward, the Japanese became angry.
-Through an interpreter, the POWs were able to explain that almost everyone in the United States could drive a car.
-This was a fact the Japanese found it hard to believe.
+Through an interpreter, the POWs were able to explain that almost everyone in the United States could drive a car which the Japanese found hard to believe.
 The name of only one man who was selected to drive a car is known.

 The company remained in its bivouac until they were ordered to Mariveles at the southern tip of Bataan, where they were searched and stripped of anything the Japanese could use.
 While there, they were fed a spoonful of rice and a square piece of bacon.
 It was from this barrio that they started what they called “the march.”
 He was placed into a detachment of 100 POWs that was guarded by six to eight guards and ordered to march.
 The first five miles were extremely hard because they were uphill.
 The beatings and killings started almost at the same time as the march started.
 One guard would beat a POW while five minutes later another guard would give the POW a cigarette.

 As the POWs made their way north, the Filipinos filled containers with water and placed them along the road.
 The POWs could not stop but many were able to scoop water into their canteens.
 By doing this the Filipinos saved a great many lives.
 The POWs also could see them flashing the “V” for victory sign under their folder arms.